Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

     p-value: 0.000

-Manually configured ARIMA
+# 6) Manually configured ARIMA

-Let's manually configure an ARIMA model using Autocorrelation and Partial Autocorrelation Plots
+Let's manually configure an ARIMA model, which requies an input of 3 parameters:
+- p: the number of lag observations included in the model
+- d: the number of times the raw observations are differenced
+- q: the size of the moving average window

+We already know that d = 0 is a good value to start from given that the data is stationary.
+By Autocorrelation and Partial Autocorrelation Plots of the data, we can find suitable values for p and q, respectively.

+## 6.1) Autocorrelation Plot

-From the below graphs, we see that correlations with up to 7 lagged values are significant.
+From the graph below, we see that correlations with up to 7 lagged values are significant.
 So we can start with value of 7 for the 'p' or Autoregression parameter

-Additionally, the PACF suggests we can use a value of 4 for the 'q' or Moving Average parameter

 ```python